ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 A remote `SourceDocument` owns bounded UTF-8 buffers plus a plan-driven index.
 Decode only values required for routing, keys, requirements, type conditions, and nullability into tagged primitive slots.
 Retain untouched final-output leaves/subtrees as raw byte references when profitable.
 Local results enter through a structural importer.

-The indexed coordinator-owned store is a Slice 1 invariant; raw-span retention and a packed token index are not.
+The indexed coordinator-owned store is established by the structured Federation MVP in Tickets 8–10; raw-span retention and a packed token index are not MVP requirements.
 The first correct implementation may decode final leaves into the indexed store behind the same `SourceDocument`/projection seam.
 Enable retained raw spans only when lifetime tests are complete and profiles show the copy/decoding reduction is worth the complexity.
 This is not permission to substitute a recursive `ResponseValue` merge engine.

 The `ResponseStore` is coordinator-confined.
 Object/field slots come from the planned operation; dynamic lists use contiguous handles; runtime references are integer IDs into primitive arrays.
 Internal key/requirement fields stay addressable but are absent from client projection.
 The verifier rejects conflicting writers.